Infinity-AI-Coin/whitepaper/WhitePaper.md

 ### Lock Up

-In order to keep a fair environment, one million tokens will be locked in a wallet on TON network with the address of
+In order to keep a fair environment, one million tokens will be locked in a wallet on TON network with the address of UQCijPjf5tDu93k8-9XkrfnomCbGN0yOwzEEYAq9iA5ckuf2.
+Also the project's developer will hold one million tokens personally and avoids trading it for 90 days (or before the time the coin reaches $1m market cap.)